dotnet/roslyn/docs/features/incremental-generators.md

 At some point in the pipeline the author will want to actually use the transformed data to produce an output, such as a `SourceText`.
 For this purpose there are 'terminating' extension methods that allow the author to provide the resulting data the generator produces.
-For instance there is a `GenerateSource(...)` method:
+The set of terminating extensions
+include:

+- GenerateSource
+- GenerateEmbeddedFile
+- GenerateArtifact

+GenerateSource for example looks like:

 ``` csharp
 static partial class IncrementalValueSourceExtensions